acipm/kibicara/CONTRIBUTE.md

 ### Code reviews

-Before a merge request gets merged into master, at least one person has to approve it; this also increases the number of people who know the code.
+Before a merge request gets rebased onto and merged into `development`, at least one person has to approve it; this also increases the number of people who know the code.
 So please request a review from someone from the core development team.

 ## Implement a new Platform/Social Network